 Skype or FaceTime consults have been very helpful for Dr. Teitelbaum's many patients who live outside of the Los Angeles area.

-Procedures such as liposuction, gynecomastia, and breast augmentation typically require less than a week in Los Angeles.
+Procedures such as liposuction, breast augmentation, and gynecomastia in Los Angeles will typically require less than a week.
 With a facelift or breast augmentation revision surgery, ten days would be a typical length of time to stay here.
 A tummy tuck requires about two weeks, and a body lift even longer.
 These are just estimates.
 The amount of time Dr. Teitelbaum will ask an individual patient to stay in Los Angeles depends upon issues such as age and health, the extent of the surgery being done, how far away the patient lives, and whether there is good medical care where the patient lives.

 Preoperative tests are dependent upon a patient's age, health, and the procedure being done.
 Dr. Teitelbaum's office will inform you of exactly what you will need to have done.